 Because of its rich estates, medieval Lancashire was worthy to give its name to one of the contesting factions of the War of the Roses.
 Among these estates, neither the greatest nor the least, on the bank of the little river Irwell, was the manor of Pendleburg, which was held from the crown on an annual rent of sixteen shillings.
-As early as 1376 a village of Achecroft is mentioned in the vicinity of this manor, and in a deed of 1390 this name was given to the chief "messuage" (mansion) of Pendleburg.
+As early as 1376 a village of Achecroft is mentioned in the vicinity of this manor, and in a deed of 1390 this name was given to the chief "messuage" (dwelling with land) of Pendleburg.
 The name probably was pronounced then as it was later spelt - Agecroft.
-Its original spelling indicates that the site must at some time have been an ache (wild celery) croft (field). (see names and places)
+Its original spelling indicates that the site must at some time have been an ache (wild celery) croft (field).

 The Pendleburg Manor came into the possession of the Prestwich family when, in about 1291, Adam de Prestwich married Cecily, a Great Granddaughter of a Master Sergeant of Salford.
 In 1316 Adam de Prestwich left Pendleburg to his eldest son Robert.
-From Robert, the manor passed to his eldest brother Thomas's daughter, Margaret, as the Black Death ravaged the family in 1349.
-Not long after, Margaret also succumbed to the plague.
+From Robert, the manor passed to the daughter of his eldest brother Thomas, Margaret.
+The Black Death ravaged the family in 1349 and not long after, Margaret also succumbed to the plague.

 This transfer to Anne, in 1571, occurred three years before Shakespeare was born and three years after Elizabeth had become Queen of England.
 The date is of some interest as it was approximately at this time that Agecroft took its final architectural form.
 Its development had a familiar analogy in Virginia.
 In this state, the initial construction was of a small frame, or log dwelling, of the familiar type Thomas Jefferson so tartly condemned.
 As the family increased in size or in fortune wings were added or an "L" was constructed.
 Then, as a rule, the house would be regarded as complete.
 If more space were required, it was provided in an "office" or in outbuildings set at some distance from the original structure.
 In England, especially in the manorial houses, like need for increased quarters often was felt, but the harsh climate did not lend itself to the scattering of buildings as on a Virginia plantation.
 Instead, the tendency always was to join the units together and, for convenience and shelter, to build around a court.
 This design was especially favored in those shires where every lord of a manor had to provide his own defences.